Ja Morant scores 41 points, Grizzlies beat slumping Lakers

 TIP-INS

-Grizzlies: Ja Morant entered the game third in the league in points in the paint at 14.2 per game.
-He’s behind Nikola Jokic (15.2 ppg) and Giannis Antetokounmpo (15.1 ppg). . . .John Konchar entered the league’s health and safety protocols Tuesday after making the first two starts of his career.
+Grizzlies: Morant and James became the third pair of opponents in NBA history to each amass 35 or more points, 10 or more rebounds and six or more 3-pointers in a game… . . .John Konchar entered the league’s health and safety protocols Tuesday after making the first two starts of his career.

 UP NEXT